mantidproject/mantid/docs/source/interfaces/muon/feature_flags.rst

 Overview
 --------

-Muon Feature Flags provides super users with access to additional features such as raw plots and model analysis.
+Muon Feature Flags provide advanced users with access to additional features such as raw plots and model analysis.

 How to set up
 --------------

 To access feature flags you need to make changes to your ``Mantd.user.properties file``.
-To do this, follow these instructions: -
+To do this, follow these instructions:

-1. Open file explorer and navigate to the ``MantidInstall`` folder
+1. Navigate to the location of the ``Mantid.user.properties`` file

-2. For Windows users - open the bin folder.
+   a.
+For Windows users - Open the file explorer and navigate to the ``MantidInstall\bin`` folder
-   For Mac or Linux users - got to ``$HOME/.mantid/Mantid.user.properties``
+   b.
+For Mac or Linux users - got to ``~/.mantid/Mantid.user.properties``

-3. Open the ``Mantid.user.properties`` file.
+2. Open the ``Mantid.user.properties`` file.
-4. At the bottom of the file add the line ``muon.GUI=<options>``.
+3. At the bottom of the file add the line ``muon.GUI=<options>``.
 See section on :ref:`Options <feature_flag_options>` below for more details.
-5. Save the file.
+4. Save the file.
-6. Open Mantid - You should now have access to the features you chose in step 4.
+5. Open Mantid - You should now have access to the features you chose in step 4.

 If this does not work see the :ref:`Warning <feature_flag_warning>` notice below for common ways this can fail.